DoraFgr/berserk/CONTRIBUTING.rst

 **Automated Weekly Refresh**:

 Cassettes are automatically refreshed weekly via GitHub Actions.
-If the Lichess API responses change, a PR will be created for review.
+If the Lichess API responses change and tests fail, an issue will be created for review.
 This helps catch API schema changes early.

 **Recording Modes Summary**
 ^^^^^^^^^^^^^^^^^^^^^^^^